A fresh take on risk and valuation

 • The risk-weighted treatment for unrated exposures would also need to apply SACR.

-• Banks are authorised to apply a 65% risk weight to their unrated corporate exposures during the transition period if the probability of default (PD) corresponds to an “investment grade” rating.
+• For the Output Floor calculation, banks are authorised to apply a 65% risk weight to their unrated corporate exposures during the transition period if the probability of default (PD) corresponds to an “investment grade” rating.

 Specialised Lending